 And as always, be careful with the hot cast iron pans.
 They retain heat very well and should be handled with care and safety.

-Yes, you can prep the dough and keep it covered in the fridge up to 2 days in advance.
-You can also bake the Oreo pizookies and after they’ve cooled, keep them well covered at room temperature for up to 3 days.
+Yes, you can prep the dough for this oreo pizookie recipe and keep it covered in the fridge up to 2 days in advance.
+You can also bake the Oreo pizookies and after they've cooled, keep them well covered at room temperature for up to 3 days.
 Pizookies are better when warm and fresh from the oven so you might want to reheat or bake before serving.

 Yes, you can cook these skillet cookies over a campfire.
 Keep it out of direct heat and cook until the edges look set and the cookie looks mostly firmed.
 Covering the tops with foil for a few minutes can help to distribute the heat and cook more evenly around the tops of the cookies.